Qiaowei2333/learngit/readme.txt

 Git is a distributed version control system.
-Git is a software distributed under GPL.
+Git is software distributed under GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
 Finally I finish it.